guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/IaC/Terraform.md

 >}
 >```

-count --> parameter used to loop over the resources.
-Can be used to create multiple copies of resources in TF
+count <span style="color: #3588E9">--></span> parameter used to loop over the resources.
+Can be used to create multiple copies of resources in terraform.

 >[!example] Example - count
 >```hcl